-The World Wide Web has given us a variety of places to go to find an A/C system service technician, but be careful because not all are qualified.
-While the Better Business Bureau displays information on whether a business is accredited and, if so, a letter grade determined by their business history and practices, other sites are accessible to anyone who wants to post an ad.
-For instance, Craigslist will allow anyone to post an ad for their services, despite whether or not they’re actually qualified, licensed and bonded, or have the actual training and background.
+The World Wide Web has given us a variety of places to go to find an A/C system service technician, but beware because not all are created equal.
+While the Better Business Bureau gives you information on whether a company is accredited and, if so, a letter grade determined by their business history and practices, other sites are accessible to anyone who wants to post an ad.
+For instance, Craigslist will allow anyone to post an ad providing their services, regardless of whether or not they’re truly qualified, licensed and bonded, or have the actual training and background.

-If you choose a company or individual without being able to identify their qualifications and expertise, it may end up costing you more ultimately.
-If the tech doesn’t have the knowledge to properly fix your specific air conditioning system, you may end up needing a second, more experienced company to correct their mistakes and end up paying multiple Trip Charges.
+If you hire a business or individual without having the ability to identify their qualifications and capability, it could end up costing you more ultimately.
+If the technician doesn’t have the knowledge to properly repair your particular air conditioner, you might end up needing a second, more experienced company to fix their mistakes and it could cost you multiple Trip Charges.

 Myth 2: Working with a small business is better.

-Working with small businesses can be wonderful for some small fixes – it’s good for the local business, wonderful for the economy, and maybe even good for your pocket book.
-But proceed with caution: small businesses or one-person operations could let you down.
-If something backfires, they may conveniently disappear and not be there to fix it, or they may not have the workforce to get your issue resolved quickly, which is not what you want if your air conditioner malfunctions in the dog days of summer.
+Hiring small businesses can be wonderful for some small fixes – it’s great for the local business, wonderful for the economy, and maybe even good for your wallet.
+But proceed with caution: small companies or one-person operations could leave you in a lurch.
+If something backfires, they may conveniently disappear and not be there to fix it, or they might not have the manpower to get you taken care of quickly, which is not what you want if your air conditioner malfunctions in the dog days of summer.

-Spending a little bit more for a larger, more established and reliable company can come with benefits that help provide you with more confidence, including a one-year satisfaction guarantee, excellent workmanship, a large certified work force that gives you service 24/7/365, and the assurance that they’ll be a call away if you need them again.
+Paying a little bit more for a larger, more established and reliable company can come with perks that help provide you with more peace of mind, including a one-year satisfaction guarantee, quality workmanship, a large certified team of technicians who give you service 24/7/365, and the assurance that they’ll be a call away if you need them again.

 Myth 3: It’s fine to use any type of refrigerant in your air conditioner.

-With the government stopping the manufacturing of R-22, many homeowners are observing the cost of refilling their air conditioning system’s refrigerant rising.
-It may sound like a simple fix to just replace your R-22 with a different and less expensive refrigerant, but if an AC service technician gives you that advice, you may want to find a second opinion.
+With the government putting an end to the manufacturing of R-22, many homeowners are observing the price of refilling their air conditioning system’s refrigerant rising.
+It may sound like a simple fix to just replace your R-22 with a different and cheaper refrigerant, but if an air conditioning service technician gives you that advice, you may want to find a second opinion.

-Manufacturers detail the exact refrigerant the air conditioner is produced for, and previous to 2010, it was commonly R-22.
+Manufacturers detail the exact refrigerant the air conditioner is designed for, and previous to 2010, it was commonly R-22.
 Regardless of the extreme reduction of the production of R-22, those AC systems are still designed for it, and substituting a different refrigerant may not only cause destruction to your AC system, it could nullify your warranty.
-A voided warranty may cost you way more in future parts due to possible damage.
+An invalidated warranty might cost you way more in future parts due to potential damage.

-Most people who aren’t having trouble with their air conditioner may think they don’t truly need yearly maintenance.
-It’s running fine, so why spend the money on a tune-up, right?
-Well there’s the fact that a yearly AC tune- up costs around $79 while repairs will run you around $500.
-Also, most manufacturers instruct you to receive annual maintenance to keep your warranty valid, so disregarding your annual tune-up could cost you your warranty, which means a big payout if your air conditioning system decides to die on the hottest day of the season.
+Many people who don’t currently have trouble with their air conditioner may think they don’t truly need yearly maintenance.
+It’s running fine, so why waste the money on a tune-up, right?
+Except for the fact that an annual AC tune- up costs around $79 while repairs will set you back around $500.
+Also, most manufacturers instruct you to receive yearly maintenance to keep your warranty valid, so disregarding your yearly tune-up could cause you to lose your warranty, which means a big payout if your air conditioning system decides to go out on the hottest day of the season.

 Myth 5: Researching the contractor isn’t important.

-It’s important to check that you do your homework before deciding on an air conditioner service company, especially if you feel a specific company is pushing you.
-As we mentioned in Myth #1, some websites don’t demand a contractor to be qualified to market their services.
-You absolutely need to know what you’re getting into so you don’t have to pay for the same service twice.
+It’s important to check that you do your research before choosing an air conditioner service company, especially if you feel a particular company is putting pressure on you.
+As we said in Myth #1, some websites don’t demand a contractor to be qualified to market their services.
+You absolutely need to know what you’re getting into so you don’t end up paying for the same service twice.

-Social media reviews, referrals from family, and an a good accreditation grade with the Better Business Bureau will all confirm the type of contractor you will be offering your business to and help you choose if they are right for you.
-Yelp, Angie’s List, and Google+ are all wonderful review sites to start your search.
-Remember, don’t be scared to ask for previous customer testimonials.
-You might have to invest your money with your air conditioning technician, so invest the time and research to ensure they are the right company for your home.
+Online reviews, referrals from friends, and an a high accreditation grade with the Better Business Bureau will all confirm the type of contractor you will be offering your business to and help you choose if they are best for you.
+Yelp, Angie’s List, and Google+ are all wonderful review sites to start your research process.
+Remember, don’t be afraid to ask for past customer testimonials.
+You might have to invest your money with your AC technician, so invest the time and research to ensure they are the right company for you.

-Myth 6: It costs more to turn your thermostat up while you’re away from home.
+Myth 6: It costs more to turn your thermostat higher while you’re away from home.

-Over time, it will actually cost you more to leave the thermostat at a colder temperature all through the day than to raise it 10 degrees while you’re away.
-It typically will not take an outrageous amount of extra energy to cool your home once you arrive, depending on your home.
+Long-term, it will increase your costs to leave the thermostat at a colder temperature all through the day than to increase it 10 degrees while you are gone.
+It typically will not take an outrageous amount of additional energy to get your home comfortable once you return, depending on your home.

-A programmable thermostat permits the temperature to be increased or decreased from a mobile device so you can actually adjust the temperature lower before coming home, so your home is cool and comfy when you arrive.
-This decreases your energy during the day, as well as lowering your cooling bills.
+A programmable thermostat permits the temperature to be increased or decreased from a phone or tablet so you can actually adjust the temperature back down before coming home, so your home is cool and comfy when you arrive.
+This decreases your energy throughout the day, as well as lowering your cooling bills.

-Myth 7: Continuously running ceiling fans will help lower the temperature in your home.
+Myth 7: Constantly running ceiling fans will help lower the temperature in your home.

-Thermostats use the temperature around it to decide whether it needs to activate the AC to cool the home.
-Putting a thermostat in a bedroom will only help ensure that bedroom lowers to the temperature that the thermostat is adjusted to.
-Once that bedroom is cooled, the system will go off and the remaining floor or home may be a lot warmer.
-If the thermostat is installed near a warm window or an appliance, it could continuously think the temperature is much higher than the living area really is and constantly run your AC, upping your cooling bills.
+Thermostats use the temperature around it to decide whether it needs to activate the air conditioning system to cool down your home.
+Installing a thermostat in a bedroom will only help ensure that bedroom reaches the temperature that the thermostat is adjusted to.
+Once that bedroom is cooled, the AC will go off and the remaining floor or home may be a lot warmer.
+If the thermostat is placed near a warm window or an appliance, it could constantly think the temperature is much higher than the living area really is and constantly run your AC, upping your cooling bills.

-Myth 9: Excessively lowering your thermostat will help it cool faster.
+Myth 9: Turning your thermostat down much lower will help it cool more quickly.

 Turning your air down lower may only make your air conditioner operate longer, it won’t get to a colder temperature any faster.
-If your thermostat is says 77, but you really feel better at 75, then set it on 75 and it will run until it cools to that temperature.
-Lowering the thermostat to 73 won’t make it cool to 75 any faster, and it will result in your system running longer, squandering money and energy.
+If your thermostat is says 77, but you really feel better at 75, then put it at 75 and it will work until it reaches that temperature.
+Putting the thermostat on 73 won’t make it get to 75 any faster, and it will result in your system running longer, squandering money and energy.

-Myth 10: It’s ok to change your air filter annually.
+Myth 10: It’s fine to change your air filter annually.

-Depending on the health issues for the home’s occupants, and the type of air filter you use for your AC, your air filter may need to be changed as often as every month.
-Not changing the air filter often enough not only makes your air conditioner to work harder and lower efficiency, it could also aggravate respiratory conditions like common allergy symptoms.
+Depending on the health issues for the home’s occupants, and the type of air filter you use for your air conditioning system, your air filter may need to be replaced as often as every month.
+Not changing the air filter often enough not only makes your air conditioner to work harder and reduce efficiency, it could also aggravate respiratory illnesses like common allergy symptoms.